zhangdiey/DRTDemo/README.md

 ```
 Then right click the url in the terminal and open it.

-### The complete version running on the server is private to EdinburghNLP.
-The website for this parser is http://kinloch.inf.ed.ac.uk/drsparser.html.
+#### The complete version running on the server is private to EdinburghNLP.
+The website for such parser is http://kinloch.inf.ed.ac.uk/drsparser.html.